Cray-HPE/docs-csm/operations/iuf/IUF.md

                         options also specified.
 The file is named via the `-i` argument.
 The command exits once the file has been created.
   -a ACTIVITY, --activity ACTIVITY
                         Activity name.
 Must be a unique identifier.
-Activity names must only contain letters (A-Za-z), numbers (0-9), periods (.), and dashes (-).
+Activity names must only contain lowercase letters (a-z), numbers (0-9), periods (.), and dashes (-).
 Can also be set via the IUF_ACTIVITY environment variable.
   -c CONCURRENCY, --concurrency CONCURRENCY